-Speaking to John Bishop on Josh Bishop: In Conversation With, McCall remembered how a friend's tough love spurred her into action to battle her addiction.
+Speaking to Bishop, McCall remembered how a friend's tough love spurred her into action to battle her addiction.

 "I'd lost all the good people," she said.
 "There was one person left, and she was the one that said to me in the end, 'Look, we're all talking about you.
 You think you've got this kind of mask up and you're kidding us all, but you're not.'"